Subscribe

 Raze

 Raze is one of the most fun agents to play in VALORANT.
-Her kit is both agile and explosive, featuring abilities that can take space and punish stubborn enemies at the same time.
+Her kit is agile and explosive, featuring abilities that can take space and punish stubborn enemies at the same time.
 Like Jett, she can be hard to master.
-It isn’t easy to land perfect satchels and enter a site, while keeping yourself alive.
+It isn’t easy to land perfect satchels and enter a site while keeping yourself alive.
 But if you manage to get the hang of her movement mechanics—which requires a decent amount of practice in custom games—and her bombastic ultimate—Showstopper—that’s all you need to keep your enemies on their toes.

 Gekko